aanjhan/mywebsite/activities/index.md

 ### Professional & Social Activities

+- Program Committee member for RFIDSec 2016
+- Shadow PC member for AsiaCCS 2017
 - Reviewer for IEEE Transactions on Mobile Computing 2016
 - Reviewer for IEEE Transactions on Industrial Informatics 2016
 - Reviewer for IEEE Communications Magazine 2016